PiotrMackowski/PiotrMackowski/README.md

 # Hi, I'm Piotr

 ## **I am passionate about cloud security**
-- I work as a Cloud Engineer focusing on the security of Azure.
+- I work as an IT Security Specialist at Allegro.
-- I am currently exploring AWS and GCP security concepts.
+- I am currently exploring multicloud and AI security concepts.
 - I am always eager to connect with other experts, please feel free to reach out to me for a chat.
-- I am a member of the Microsoft Security Connection Program.
 - I have recently started my personal <a href='https://piotrmackowski.com/' target='_blank'><strong>blog</strong></a>.

 <h2>Tech Stack 💻</h2>